 Blog

-At any given moment, your property might be hosting a family on holiday, a solo guest recharging after a business trip, and a group of food lovers mapping out the city’s best bites
+At any given moment, your property might be hosting a family on holiday, a solo guest recharging after a business trip and a group of food lovers mapping out the city's best bites.
+Whether it's their first visit or their tenth stop around the world, different types of travelers arrive with very different travel preferences.

 Today’s guests rarely fit cleanly into ‘leisure’ or ‘business.’
 They blend priorities – working remotely one day, wine tasting the next.
-The more you understand each type of traveler, the better you can price, package, and position your offer – tailoring your offering to their needs to ensure their experience leads to great reviews and repeat bookings.
+The more you understand each type of traveler, the easier it gets to put the right room, rate and recommendation in front of the right guest.

 1. Solo travelers

-Solo guests range from Gen Z adventurers and gap year students to empty-nesters traveling post-retirement.
-While motivations differ – from self-discovery to wellness escapes – solo travel is on the rise.
-A recent Skyscanner survey found that 43% of travelers took a solo trip in the last year, with most planning to do so again.
+Solo travel has grown sharply in recent years.
+A 2024 Skyscanner survey found that 43% of travelers took a solo trip in the previous year, with most planning to do so again.

 • A sense of safety and convenience